Our Training Philosophy

 About The Trainer

-Canine Professionals, and am currently serving my second term on the GSPFCA board of directors.
+director for a local PSA training club and am currently serving my second term on the GSPFCA board of directors.
 I have travelled across the United States and Europe to select puppies and dogs for breeders, sport competitors, and pet/companion dog owners.

 Prior to becoming a professional dog trainer, I participated in a variety of horse sports and trained thoroughbred race horses professionally for over 15 years.
 During my time in horses I had the opportunity to learn from a number of very successful trainers and horses, including Bodhisattva who finished 8th in the 2015 Preakness Stakes against Triple Crown winner American Pharaoh.
 I earned my way to working as the assistant trainer for hall of fame trainer R.K.
 Smith before going on to train my own stable of horses across both Canada and the US.
 I also taught at Olds College in Olds Alberta as an instructor for the equine science horse racing programs.